pingvin12/sfmproj20171204/ConsoleApplication2/ReadMe.txt

 ========================================================================

 You can use the project for whatever you want.
-Huge thanks to Sonar Systems on Youtube for her tutorials.
+Huge thanks to Sonar Systems on Youtube for his tutorials.